leveste/EternalBasher/readme.md

 Simplifies the use of proteh's idFileDecompressore tool.
 Used to modify .entities files.

-**idRehashLinux**
+**idRehashGo**

-Tool to hash the resource offsets and store them in meta.resources to allow loading of custom .resources, rewritten on C for Linux.
+Tool to hash the resource offsets and store them in meta.resources to allow loading of custom .resources, rewritten in Go.

 **meath00k**